efficient-deep-research/efficient-deep-research/README.md

 We use a custom trainer that subclasses SWIFT's `DPOTrainer`.
 This trainer specifically masks search results to exclude them from the loss calculation.

-You can run DPO training by executing `python train_DPO.py` with the follwing command:
+You can run DPO training with the follwing command:

 ```bash
 python train_DPO.py \